-The Objective of The Certificate in Global Social Development Practice (GSDP) is to identify and recruit well qualified candidates who are committed to assume leadership in the development and provision of policies, programs, and practices that address problems in the international social development arena.
+The Objective of The Certificate in Global Social Development Practice (GSDP) is to identify, recruit, and train well qualified candidates who are committed to assume leadership in the development and provision of policies, programs, and practices that address problems in the international social development arena.
 These include careers in international, national, state, and local social welfare and human service agencies and social development organizations; government; international policy, research, and advocacy organizations; and firms and non-profit organizations that engage in global social development initiatives.

 GSDP candidates must:

 - Be accepted as a first-year student at SSA (second-year students are not eligible to apply to GSDP);

 - Have previous experience in global social policy or social work or a clearly expressed commitment to pursue a career in global social policy social work.